-The landscape is the global area that encompasses plants.
+Landscape designers can also be landscape builders or they can have landscape teams working for them or with whom they have close working collaboration.
 If you're looking to hire someone to take care of your outdoor space, it's important to know that you're making the right choice.
-If you are looking for a complete redesign or reconstruction of your garden or outdoor space.
-You'll probably want to focus on finding the right landscaper for you.
-However, if your main concern is garden maintenance.
-When caring for plants, shrubs, flowers, etc., a gardener will most likely be best suited.
+If you are looking for a complete redesign or reconstruction of your garden or outdoor space, you'll probably want to focus on finding the right landscaper.
+However, if your main concern is garden maintenance, when caring for plants, shrubs, flowers, etc., a gardener will most likely be best suited.

 Since they will be able to keep abreast of the general maintenance of the garden and all its plants.
-Although jobs can vary from landscaper to landscaper, they usually have contacts set up for jobs that not everyone can do, such as laying bricks.
+Landscape designers do not require a formal education, but professional associations can credit them based on their history of design work.
+These professionals work on a variety of types and scales of projects, from designing and implementing a residential yard to planning transportation facilities, resorts and waterfront developments.
+Landscapers usually have contacts set up for jobs that not everyone can do, such as laying bricks.

 Gardeners are more well-versed in plant life and horticulture compared to garden design and installation features.
 That said, some gardening associations or larger companies will have the skills and equipment to offer garden and landscaping services.
 Both landscaping and gardening involve creating and maintaining functional and aesthetically pleasing outdoor spaces, but there are some differences between the two efforts.
 Landscapers generally charge more than gardeners because they need a wider range of tools and skills to be able to get the job done.